anandjanki/thoughtart/content/courses/add-math/functions/mappings/index.md

 <--->
 {{< /columns >}}

-It is not necessary that all elements of the first set are connected to elements of the second set.
+It is not necessary that all elements of the first set are mapped to elements of the second set.
 For e.g., in a game such as soccer, the goalkeeper typically does not mark any other person and remains at the goal post.
 This is depicted in the mapping below:

 {{< columns "20,60,20" >}}
 <--->